rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * CompetitonOptions: predefined
  * xUnit: tests: run as x64?
  * out of process test
+ * concurrency: lock should be performed on entire benchmark run.
+ * high-priority test for TestProcessCycleTimeClock

 ## Long-term TODOs:
  * Support for concurrent competiton runs (stub code were removed at master afd9977, restore, then fix).